-Test Valley Borough Council undertook non- automatic (passive) monitoring of Nitrogen Dioxide at 17 sites during 2017
+Test Valley Borough Council undertook non- automatic (passive) monitoring of Nitrogen Dioxide at 17 sites during 2018.
+We also undertook monitoring, in association with Highways England, in six sites in the south of the borough.

 Table A.2 in Appendix A shows the details of the sites.